 Below is additional information about the nominations process, as well as the forms needed to begin the process.
 Should you have any questions about the application process, please contact my Service Academy Nominations Coordinator in my Portland office by phone at 207-780-3575, or e-mail at firstname.lastname@example.org .
 We look forward to hearing from you!

-Related Forms and Information: Information about our 2018 seminars will be coming soon.
+Related Forms and Information: Information about our 2018 seminars is available now.

-Service Academy Information Night: Information about our 2018 seminars will be coming soon.
+Service Academy Information Night: Information about our Fall 2018 seminar can be foundby clicking HERE

 Each spring and fall the Maine Congressional Delegation and Maine Maritime Academy co-host informational seminars in Bangor and Portland.